ethiffeault/eti/README.md

 ## Introduction

-Using eti is straightforward, simple usage look like:
+Using eti is straightforward, simple usage:
 ```
 using namespace eti;